 Facebook COO Sheryl Sandberg’s Lean In became an instant catchphrase empowering women.
 She pulls from her own experience as an employee of the world’s most successful businesses and opines as to how women can make small changes in their work-life that can effect change for working women on a universal scale.

 Lean In is quite simply a must-read, particularly if you are a woman looking to climb the corporate ladder this year.
-(It also makes an excellent book gift for graduates!)
+(It also makes an excellent book for graduates!)

 The Life-Changing Magic of Tidying Up by Marie Kondo